pedram-enayati-kashani/bookmark/8 seo.md

 ### Page Authority
 Page Authority is a score that google give you from 0 to 100

+site:{address your site} => for see how many link google indexed

 ---
+#### onPage :
+seo in inside of site is mean in program

+**domain site :** what is a good domain extension? what is your competition?
+* .com : for com abbreviation of companies and For commercial work
+* .net : for network
+* .co : for companies

+#### offPage :
+seo outside of site

+---

 #### who.is
 don't lock whois and write your ownership domain

+**important point :**
 ---

 #### Improved loading speed

 ##### tools :
 **[gtmetrix](https://gtmetrix.com/) :**
+analyze seo site

 ---